X01XX/forth-memory-management/README.md

 Functions that manipulate a struct instance can act as wrappers to array-stack, and list, functions.

 A memory leak can be automatically detected, the type of struct, and the specific instance addresses.
+A hex dump of each leaked struct instance will be printed.
 There is a process for finding where any lost struct instance is allocated, then follow your code to where it should be deallocated.
 See memory-leak-fixing.odt.